shadowkrazee/JWOOD-SNHU-CS-Portfolio/README.md

 # JWOOD-SNHU-CS-Portfolio

+# CS 250 - Software Development Life Cycle

+`How do I interpret user needs and implement them into a program?
+How does creating “user stories” help with this?`

+The process of requirements gathering helps to distill functional requirements from discussions with users and other stakeholders into a simple checklist.
+Assembling that checklist into user stories aids in the tracking of progress, and testing whether or not the users' needs are met by the product.

+`How do I approach developing programs?
+What agile processes do I hope to incorporate into my future development work?`

+Application development is the process of building a solution to meet a set of specifications.
+The iterative approach of agile methodologies helps to deliver value in small increments over time, rather than attempting to build the whole solution in one "long sprint".
+This allows for gradual progress towards the customers' goals, without the risk that the end product is not what the customer envisioned from the beginning.
+I have, and will continue to implement an iterative approach to my personal projects and business endeavors.

+`What does it mean to be a good team member in software development?`

+A good team member is someone who does their part, helps others, and does their best to ensure that the work they produce helps to push the poject as a whole in the right direction.

+# CS 230 - Operating Platforms

 `Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?`

 The Gaming Room was a CTS client that sought to create a multi-platform game called "Draw It or Lose It", allowing players on desktop and mobile platforms to play together in a "Win, Lose, or Draw" style game where players attempt to guess the subject of a drawing as it is gradually uncovered.
 The game supported team and solo play, a web version, and IOS and Android applications, and was fun to work on.